koaning/mofresh/README.md

 ## Live demo

-If you want to dive deep and experience the API, the best way is to explore the live notebook that hosted on [Github pages](https://koaning.github.io/mofresh/).
+If you want to dive deep and experience the API, the best way is to explore the live notebook on [Github pages](https://koaning.github.io/mofresh/).

 [Go to live docs.](https://koaning.github.io/mofresh/)